NeuroTechX/NTX-dockit/getting-started.rst

 3. You will then need to provide Meetup with the keywords that you want your group to be associated with.
 For best results, use the following:

+	- Brain-Computer interface
 	- Open Source
 	- Innovation
 	- Neuroscience
 	- Education & Technology
 	- New Technology
 	- Quantified Self
+	- Brain
+	- Neurotechnology
+	- bionics
+	- Cognitive Neuroscience
 	- DIY Technology
-	- Man-machine interface
+	- Man-machine integration
 	- Neuroengineering
-	- Brain-Computer interface

 4. You will then be asked to select a name.
 Please select one that has the format of Neurotech(capitalized abbreviation of your city/town or if your city doesn't usually have one, the full name.
 For example NeuroTech San Francisco would be NeuroTechSF, but Neurotech Lima would be NeuroTechLima)